Ear Trauma Lawyer

 - Neck pain

-Swelling of the external ear usually means that blunt trauma has injured the external ear.
+The swelling of the external ear usually means blunt trauma has injured the external ear.
 Hematomas can be part of this swelling and they need to be drained in order to protect the integrity of the cartilage of the ear.

 The doctor uses an otoscope to see inside the external canal to the tympanic membrane.
-He looks to see if the tympanic membrane is rupture, red, bleeding or intact.
+He looks to see if the tympanic membrane is ruptured, red, bleeding, or intact.
 The tiny bones or ossicles cannot usually be seen unless the tympanic membrane is severely ruptured.

 For an external laceration or avulsion, the person is taken to the operating room where the ear can be repaired under a microscope.
 The area is cleaned and sterilized.
 The doctor approximates the wound edges using only flesh to stitch the ear together.
 Any cartilage laceration is left without stitching.

 Another complication of ear trauma includes complications associated with tympanic membrane rupture.
-Hearing is lost and the tympanic membrane can get infected.
+The hearing is lost and the tympanic membrane can get infected.

 Bacteria can easily get into the moist middle ear and create a serious infection.
-Hearing loss can be temporary or permanent, depending on how damaged the ear drum is.
-The wax and debris from the external canal can get behind the perforated ear drum, setting the stage for severe infection that can further damage the middle ear.
+Hearing loss can be temporary or permanent, depending on how damaged the eardrum is.
+The wax and debris from the external canal can get behind the perforated eardrum, setting the stage for severe infection which can further damage the middle ear.

-If you or a loved one has suffered ear trauma as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916-921-6400 or toll-free at 800-404-5400 to set up a FREE consultation.
+I'm Ed Smith, a Sacramento Ear Trauma Lawyer.
+If you or a loved one has suffered ear trauma as a result of someone else's negligence and would like to discuss your legal options with an experienced ear trauma attorney, contact us online or call me for free and friendly advice at 916-921-6400 or 800-404-5400.